Skip to Main Content

 Placemaking

-$12B of Investments Supporting Transformation
+$12B of Transformative Investments

 Over $12B of public and private investments drive National Landing’s transformation, fostering world-class community amenities and robust infrastructure improvements.
 Together these elements create an attractive environment where a talented workforce desires to live and work.
 Recent and on-going investments include renovated office space, new and revamped parks, art and events, people first transportation, and a ubiquitous 5G-enabled network.

-These transformative investments strengthen National Landing’s growing tech and innovation sectors while also supporting our established residential market and retail/food and beverage cluster.
+These investments strengthen National Landing’s growing tech and innovation sectors while also supporting our established residential market and retail/food and beverage cluster.
 All of these necessary components support shifting in-person work policies among federal agencies and corporate anchors, like Amazon and Boeing, resulting in more daytime activity and 18-hour vibrancy.

 Transformative Place-Based Investments